CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/travelrequest/Exercise_bonus_2_2.md

 ![](images/2023-10-21-12-52-41.png)

-10. We have left the final **Critical Tasks** widget for you to experiement with.
+10. We have left the final **Critical Tasks** widget for you to experiment with.
 Feel free to make any changes that you would like with the different Vizualizations available by repeating the steps in this exercise.

 :::tip